 What Do The Settlements Provide?

-Generally, you are included if, at any time between 1999 and 2016 for Vehicle Wire Harness Systems or between 2003 and 2015 for Occupant Safety Systems, you were a dealer of heavy-duty (Class 8) or medium-duty (Class 4, 5, 6, & 7) trucks, buses, commercial vehicles (excluding automobiles, light trucks, vans, sports utility vehicles, crossovers, pickup trucks, and/or similar vehicles sold by automobile dealers), all-terrain vehicles, construction equipment, mining equipment, agricultural equipment, railway vehicles, materials-handling vehicles, and other similar vehicles (“Trucks and/or Equipment”) that: (a) purchased Trucks and/or Equipment containing a Component Part, or (b) indirectly purchased a Component Part as a replacement part.
-“Indirectly” means you bought the vehicle replacement part from someone other than the manufacturer of the part.
+Generally, you are included if, at any time from January 1, 2003 through November 27, 2018, inclusive, you were a dealer of medium-duty (Class 4, 5, 6, & 7) trucks and heavy-duty (Class 8) trucks, buses, commercial vehicles (excluding automobiles, light trucks, vans, sports utility vehicles, and/or similar motor vehicles sold by automobile dealers), construction equipment, mining equipment, agricultural equipment, railway vehicles, and other similar vehicles (“Trucks and/or Equipment”)”) that: (a) purchased for resale or lease new Trucks and/or Equipment containing Occupant Safety Restraint Systems, which was manufactured or sold by a Defendant or any subsidiary, affiliate, or alleged co-conspirator of a Defendant; or (b) indirectly purchased such Occupant Safety Restraint Systems as a separate part.
+Indirectly means you bought the vehicle part from someone other than the manufacturer of the part.

-The specific definition of who is included in each Settlement Class is set forth in each Settlement Agreement between the Settlement Classes and the Settling Defendants.
-Each of those Settlement Agreements, and the related Complaints are accessible by clicking HERE.
+The specific definition of who is included in the Settlement Class is set forth in the Settlement Agreement between the Plaintiffs and the Settling Defendants.
+The Settlement Agreement, and the related Complaint, are accessible on the website www.TruckDealerSettlement.com.

-The Settlement Funds total approximately $5.1 million.
-Detailed information about the respective Settlements and the parts involved can be found in the full-length Notice, which is available by clicking HERE.
-The amount of money your dealership may receive, if any, will depend upon where the dealership purchased the affected vehicles or component parts, the type and quantity of vehicles and parts your dealership purchased in the states listed above and the District of Colombia, and the total number of claims made by eligible Truck and Equipment Dealers.
+The Settlement Funds are a general unsecured, non-priority claim in the amount of $8,000,000 under a Chapter 11 plan of reorganization.
+Detailed information about the Settlement and the parts involved can be found in the full-length Notice, which is available at www.TruckDealerSettlement.com.
+The amount of money your dealership may receive, if any, will depend upon where the dealership purchased the affected Trucks and/or Equipment or component parts, the type and quantity of Trucks and/or Equipment and parts your dealership purchased in the states listed above and the District of Columbia, and the total number of claims made by eligible Truck and/or Equipment Dealers.

 What Are My Rights And Options?